Can You Work in Austria with a German EU Blue Card?

 How to apply for the EU Blue Card in Austria?

-Conditions for EU Blue Card in Austria are almost the same as for Germany, except for an annual salary; you must get paid at least 45,595 EUR per year before taxes (2023).
+Conditions for an EU Blue Card in Austria are almost the same as for Germany, except for an annual salary; you must get paid at least 45,595 EUR per year before taxes (2023).

 How long is the EU Blue Card valid?